Katie Holmes And Jamie Foxx Dating Rumors Confirmed By Date Night Photo — See The Pic!

 A post shared by Fameolous (@fameolousent_) on

-“Look who I spotted on a date night ???????? @katieholmes212 @iamjamiefoxx I always heard rumors about them but never seen pictures of them until today,” the caption went.
+“Look who I spotted on a date night???????? @katieholmes212 @iamjamiefoxx I always heard rumors about them but never seen pictures of them until today,” the caption went.

 EXCLUSIVE: Katie Holmes and Jamie Foxx Are Still Going Strong as They 'Cater In' Dates, Source Says https://t.co/4e2JZnosHX